Image from: 123rf.com

 The mother confirmed that Blaine was, in fact, a top notch skier.

-“I can beat my Dad down the hill!” he said.
+“I can beat my Dad down the hill!”
+Blaine piped up.

 Skier Photo from: 123rf.com

-“Hey, way to go!” exclaimed the learning specialist, gently touching the right side of Blaine’s cranium.
+“Hey, way to go!” exclaimed the learning specialist, gently touching the right side of Blaine’s head.

 Different Parts of the Brain in Charge of Different Skills